 Conditions of Use

 The intellectual copyright of all the materials will rest with E. Annamalai.
-The users of these materials other than the students of this University will be governed by Creative Commons License.
+The users of these materials other than the students of this University will be governed by Creative Commons BY-NC-ND License.
+This license prohibits distribution of derivative works and any commercial use.

 The project to digitize and upload the materials was supported by a grant from the Language Consortium, University of Chicago; guidance on the project was given by Jim Nye and Michael Berger; technical support was provided by Rodney Edward, Eli Thorkelson and Peter Thorson; designing and entering the materials on to the web was done by Harini Jaganathan; voice was given by Constantine Nakssis and Nageswari Annamalai